Guest Auditors – Life Sciences

 Bioengineering, B.Sc. (in English)

-Bioengineering is an interdisciplinary field in which new materials and technologies with a wide range of applications are developed with the help of natural and engineering sciences.
-The range extends from classical biotechnologies to modern engineering at the molecular biological level.
+Bioengineering is an interdisciplinary field where new materials and technologies with various applications are developed using natural and engineering sciences.
+The spectrum ranges from classical biotechnologies to modern engineering at the molecular biological level.
 The curriculum closely links biology and chemistry with engineering and technology from the first semester.

 08:00 - 10:00